lingeringsocket/shlurd/docs/readme.md

 # Ontology

-You can teach me what kinds of things may exist, and how they are related, and their attributes.
+I am eager to find out what kinds of things may exist, and how they are related, and their attributes.

 ## Taxonomy